memtt/malt/README.md

 	malt-webview [-p PORT] [--no-auth] -i malt-YOUR_PROGRAM-1234.json
 ```

-It will open a server listening localy on port 8080 so you can open your web browser
+It will open a server listening locally on port 8080 so you can open your web browser
 to connect to the web interface via http://localhost:8080.

-On first usage malt-wbview will create the password file `$HOME/.malt/passwd` and ask you a
+At first usage malt-webview will create the password file `$HOME/.malt/passwd` and ask you a
 protection password for http authentification.
 You can change it at any time with

 ```shell
 	malt-passwd {USER}
 ```

-If you are running the view remotly thought SSH you can redirect the ports by using :
+If you are running the view remotely thought SSH you can redirect the ports by using :

 ```shell
 	ssh -L 8080:localhost:8080 user@ssh-server